JoyfulReaper/HappyGopher/README.md

 The output stream is owned by the server and page implementations must not close it. `GopherResponseWriter` leaves the stream open.

 Page discovery is opt-in at both the type and assembly levels.
-The scanner registers concrete public `IGopherPage` implementations marked with `[AutoRegisterGopherPage]`.
-It scans only assemblies explicitly supplied to `AddGopherPagesFromAssemblies` or `AddGopherPagesFromAssemblyContaining<TMarker>`; HappyGopher does not scan every loaded assembly automatically. `Program.cs` currently supplies the built-in HappyGopher assembly through:
+The shared scanner registers concrete public `IGopherPage` implementations marked with `[AutoRegisterGopherPage]`.
+It scans only assemblies explicitly supplied to `AddGopherPagesFromAssemblies` or `AddGopherPagesFromAssemblyContaining<TMarker>`; HappyGopher does not scan every loaded assembly automatically. `Program.cs` explicitly supplies the built-in HappyGopher assembly through:

 ```csharp